Rank2Tell: A Multimodal Driving Dataset for Joint Importance Ranking and Reasoning: Rank2Tell Dataset

 \subsubsection{Consistency Analysis}

 We conduct an inter-annotator consistency analysis among five annotators, based on the mode of various importance levels they selected, as presented in Table \ref{tab:consistency_all}.
 In cases with multiple modes, we set the highest importance level as the final importance to obtain these consistency scores.
 A $40\%$, $60\%$, $80\%$, and $100.00\%$ consistency implies that 2, 3, 4, and 5 annotators provided the same importance levels for an object.
 Results show that for data instances with \textit{High} as the majority importance, $88.23\%$ of data samples exhibit more than $60\%$ consistency.
 Similarly, for data instances with \textit{Not-Important} as the majority voting, $98.61\%$ data samples have more than $60\%$ consistency.
 This indicates that annotators highly agreed on objects selected as \textit{High} and \textit{Not-Important} importance based on mode.
-To assess the quality of the dataset, we compute intra-class correlation (ICC) \cite{shrout1979intraclass} for the entire dataset, yielding 0.92, which shows excellent inter-rater agreement \cite{cicchetti1994guidelines}.
+To assess the quality of the dataset, we compute intra-class correlation (ICC) \cite{shrout1979intraclass}, which is widely used~\cite{rasouli2019pie, agarwal2023ordered} for the assessment of consistency made by different observers measuring the same quantity.
+The ICC for our annotations is 0.92, which shows excellent inter-rater agreement \cite{cicchetti1994guidelines}.
 However, we use the mode of only importance level classes to obtain the ground-truth importance level of an object for various tasks, such as object importance level classification (Section \ref{section:importance_baseline}).
 That is, if 2 out of 5 annotators deem an agent as important, we use the ground truth as the mode of the two importance levels instead of all 5.
 This method aims to reduce falsely underestimating an agent’s importance.
 Please refer to the supplementary materials for more details.